Are we heartbroken with the things that break the heart of God?

 Spangenberg countered: "True, but do you know that He has saved you?"

 Jonah didn't want to go to Nineveh.
 He was not at all in tune with the missionary heart of God.
 The spiritual hardness of his heart did soften temporarily when he was inside the fish.
 Jonah didn't have the missionary heart of God, who has reached out and is reaching out.
-It isn't Jonah's disobedience that makes him such a tragic figure.
-Rather, it's the callous way in which he finally does obey.
+It isn't Jonah's disobedience that made him such a tragic figure.
+Rather, it's the callous way in which he finally obeys.

 God's compassionate mercy toward Nineveh does not mean He blindly tolerates sinful behavior.
 Before they repented, the Ninevites faced a sentence of destruction.
 It is clear, therefore, that great cities, like great men, can fall under God's judgment.
 Still, God yearns to deal mercifully and kindly with us.
 This amazing story reveals a divine tenderness that reaches out to both Nineveh and Jonah.
 God's heart is a missionary heart.
 If we were in His place, we probably wouldn't put up with either Jonah or Nineveh.